aluzzardi/pam_usb/README.md

 exactly that, resulting in an up-to-date version that will also be released in a (yet to be setup) PPA.

-This repo is mainly based on community improvements from Pekka Helenius (https://github.com/Fincer/pam_usb), "IGP" (https://github.com/IGP/pam_usb)", myself, and some others.
+This repo is mainly based on community improvements from Pekka Helenius (https://github.com/Fincer/pam_usb), "IGP" (https://github.com/IGP/pam_usb)", "McDope" (https://github.com/mcdope/pam_usb), and some others.
 See the commit history for details.

 The changes since the last "official" release are documented in the file `changelog-from-v0.5.0`.